rodfrutuoso/nest_ecoapp/documentation/notes.md

 - ajust user fetch [x]
 - put controller classes on another archive
 - refact storekeeper and estimator use cases to include mother class user and auth by it
+- create filter by code in fetch materials
+- in fecth materials extrect contractId by the accessToken

 # Order